Eva-Rumpler/bst260-dragrace/BST260_project_dragrace_website.md

 <!-- \end{aligned} -->
 <!-- $$ -->

-## Visualization of participant's trajectories across seasons
+## Visualization of participant’s trajectories across seasons

 I addition to the regression model, I decided to make plots for each season representing the performance of each candidate.
 Those can be found in Figures 2 to 15 in the Appendix below.
 I picked alluvial plots due to their visual appeal, because they are an efficient way to show the trajectory of multiple participants at the same time and because I had never made one and wanted to learn.

-I find these plots interesting as they allow the reader to get a grasp of a queen's performance in a glance.
+I find these plots interesting as they allow the reader to get a grasp of a queen’s performance in a glance.
 For example, Bianca Del Rio, a participant in season 6 (represented in orange on Figure 7) is notorious for having performed extremely well on her season.
 She never fell in the bottom, was safe only 3 times and ended up winning the season.
 This is easy to visualize on the alluvial plot.

 <!-- Results (1 - 2.5 pages of text, 50 pts): -->
 <!-- The text in the results should guide the reader through your analysis and describe what each plot or table is showing, and how it relates to the central question you are trying to ask.
 Feel free to reiterate key concepts of the methodology and how they help analyze the question or topic. -->